yasirkula/UnityInspectPlus/.github/README.md

 - You can open Object Diff Window via **Window/Inspect+/Diff Window**: this window lets you see the differences between two objects in your project (diff of two GameObjects won't include their child GameObjects)

 ![screenshot](Images/DiffWindow.png)

-- You can show the Inspect+ window from your editor scripts by calling the `InspectPlusNamespace.InspectPlusWindow.Inspect` functions